 Altitude sickness is a common health concern during the Everest Base Camp Trek due to the high elevation.
 Symptoms can range from mild headaches and nausea to severe conditions like Acute Mountain Sickness (AMS) or High Altitude Pulmonary Edema (HAPE).
 Thus, one should not ignore signs and take necessary precautions, such as acclimatizing properly, staying hydrated, and descending if symptoms worsen.

-Some other health problems include gastrointestinal issues, such as diarrhea or vomiting, which changes in diet or water quality can cause.
-Not having the consumption of unclean water and washing regularly are some ways you can avoid these complications.
+Some other health problems include gastrointestinal issues, such as diarrhea or vomiting, which can be caused by changes in diet or water quality.
+Avoiding the consumption of unclean water and washing regularly are some ways you can prevent these complications.
 It’s also wise to carry a basic medical kit with medications for common ailments and consult with a healthcare professional before the trek to address any specific health concerns.

 Read More: Preparation For Altitude Sickness During Everest Base Camp Trek